A Deep Dive into Application Specific Sequencing

 Motivation - Importance of Transaction Sequencing

-In blockchain networks, transaction sequencing—the process of determining which transactions are included in a block and in what order—is fundamental to the operation of Dapps.
+In blockchain networks, transaction sequencing—the process of determining which transactions are included in a block and in what order—is fundamental to the operation of dAapps.
 The sequence directly impacts:

-• Value ownership and flow: Determines how assets are transferred and who gains control over them.
+• Value ownership and flow: The sequencer (generic) plays an important role in how assets are transferred and who gains control over them.

-• User experience: Affects transaction confirmation times, fees, and the predictability of outcomes.
+• User experience: Affects transaction confirmation times, fees, and predictability.

-• Security and fairness: Influences vulnerability to MEV extraction and manipulative practices like frontrunning and sandwich attacks.
+• Transaction integrity and fairness: Influences vulnerability to MEV extraction and manipulative practices.

 The Role of MEV in Transaction Sequencing

-MEV refers to the profit miners or validators can make by reordering, including, or excluding transactions within the blocks they produce.
+MEV refers to the profit miners or validators or other extractors can make by reordering, including, or excluding transactions within the blocks they produce.
 MEV can manifest in various forms:

 • Arbitrage MEV: Exploiting price differences across exchanges.